rest-for-physics/framework/CONTRIBUTING.md

 git checkout v2.2.1_dev
 ```

-Use `git status` at any time in the command line to get information of the branch you are working on,
+Use `git status` at any time in the command line to get information of the `branch name` you are working on,
 and the files you have modified.

 Small changes to the code, i.e. bug fixes, new class methods, new processes, etc, can be directly pushed
- to the development branch.
+ to the `development branch`.
 While, major changes taking place in longer development periods, i.e. days or
-weeks, should be contributed in an independent branch for future merge to the development branch.
+weeks, should be contributed in an independent branch for future merge to the `development branch`.

-Please, refer to the [branches section](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)
+For details on branches usage refer to the [branches section](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)
 at the Git documentation.

 ### Adding a new commit to the development branch

-It is critical to prepare the commit following few basic rules in order to allow future code review and track
+It is critical to prepare the `commit` following a few basic rules in order to allow future code review and track
 historical changes that may produce a future conflict identified much later on in time.

-The changes introduced to any single file added to the commit should be minimal, i.e. avoiding to upload a
+The changes introduced to any single file added to the `commit` should be minimal, i.e. avoiding to upload a
 file with temporary debugging code or comments used during the code development and testing process.

-Only the files involved in a particular change should be included in the commit.
+Only the files involved in a particular change should be included in the `commit`.

-In order to check the differences introduced in the local copy of a particular file we can use `git diff`,
+In order to check the differences introduced in the `local copy` of a particular file we can use `git diff`,

 ```
 git diff sourceFile.cxx
 ```

-This will allow us to identify the changes we will upload or push to the repository later on.
+This will allow us to identify the changes we will upload or `push` to the repository later on.
 When we are
-certain that the changes in a file should be included in a commit we can add the file to be commited
+certain that the changes in a file should be included in a `commit` we can add the file to be commited

 ```
 git add sourceFile.cxx